Semigroups related to additive and multiplicative, free and Boolean convolutions: Composition semigroups for multiplicative convolutions

 However, we cannot avoid the following problems. \begin{itemize} \item[(A)] On the unit circle, $\mu^{\hutimes t}$ for $t > 0$ and $\mu^{\boxtimes t}$ for $t > 1$ can be defined for any $\putimes$-infinitely divisible measure $\mu$, but these powers are not unique \cite{Bel3,Fra2}. \item[(B)] On the positive real line, Boolean powers of a generic probability measure can be defined only for a finite time \cite{Ber2}. \end{itemize} We discuss the above problems in this section.

 The essence of the problem (A) can be understood in terms of the universal covering of the Riemannian surface $\disc \backslash \{0\}$.
-We, however, do not use such concepts to avoid introducing many terminologies.
+We, however, do not use such a concept to avoid introducing many terminologies.